Diversity in Clinical Trials

 - Minorities are willing to participate in clinical trials but are not asked to participate as often as White patients.

-- When the quality of care is equivalent, patients prefer physicians of the same ethnicity or race as
+- When the quality of care is equivalent, patients prefer physicians of the same ethnicity or race as them.

 - Historically, minority providers have not participated in clinical trials at the same rate as nonminority providers.
 Minority providers are less likely to be recruited and to have experience as clinical investigators.